coder/pretty/README.md

 pretty remains fast even through dozens of transformations due to its linked-list based intermediate representation of text.
 In general, operations scale with the number of links rather than the length of the text.
-So, making a giant wall of help text green is similarly fast to making a single word green.
+For example, coloring a 1000 character string green is just as fast as wrapping a 1 character string.